cyfangus/fraud_detection_supervised_learning/README.md

 ## Overview

-This project investigates whether **traditional machine learning algorithms** enhanced with **data augmentation** (SMOTE and generative synthetic data via SDV) can rival deeper models for fraud detection.
+This project investigates whether **traditional machine learning algorithms** enhanced with **data augmentation**, using Synthetic Minority Over-sampling Technique (SMOTE) and generative synthetic data via SDV. can rival deeper models for fraud detection.
 It focuses on:

 - **Imbalanced classification:** Real-world credit card fraud.
 - **Data augmentation:** Using both SMOTE and generative synthetic data.